-Recent Cases : Most recent assignments for Computer Forensics and Forensic Accounting:
+Recent Cases: Most recent major assignments for Computer Forensics, eDiscovery, and Forensic Accounting:

 Final: